 Second-degree AV block

 In second-degree heart block, some of the electrical impulses are blocked between the upper and lower chamber of the heart.
 These electrical impulses may or may not have a clear pattern.
 The blocking of the impulse can come and go, resulting in "dropped heartbeats."
-A second-degree type II block may progress to complete or third-degree heart block.

 Second-degree heart block can be categorized into two types:

 How second-degree AV block is treated can depend on the type and what is causing it.
 Treatment can also depend on your symptoms.
+Treatment may be a pacemaker.
 If heart block doesn't cause symptoms, it may not be treated.
-Treatment may be a pacemaker.

 Complete or third-degree block